Canada men's national soccer team: Road to 2026 World Cup

+On June 7, 2025, Canada defeated Ukraine in a match at BMO Field, the team's first victory against a UEFA side since March 2011.
+Later in the month, the team competed at the 2025 CONCACAF Gold Cup, its second chance that year to win a trophy.
+After defeating Honduras 6–0 in their tournament opener, they drew Curaçao and beat El Salvador 2–0, finishing first in their group.
+Heavy favourites in the quarter-final against Guatemala, they held a 1–0 lead before Jacob Shaffelburg was sent off with a red card.
+The Guatemalans subsequently tied the game, before prevailing 6–5 on penalties.
+Canada's performance in the tournament was widely criticized.

 Rivalries

 United States

-Canada has a longstanding rivalry with the United States.
-This stems from a generally friendly rivalry between the two nations.
+Canada has a rivalry with the United States, stemming from a generally friendly rivalry between the two countries.
 The two teams frequently face each other in the Gold Cup.
-The United States currently leads the series 16-10-12 (W-L-T).
-Historically, the United States has been the stronger side, having qualified for 11 World Cups while Canada qualified for two.
-Despite the fact that games between the two teams tends to be tightly-contested, until recently, Canada was not seen as a competitive rival by a number of American fans as it had not beaten the United States in a 34-year stretch.
-That streak was snapped on October 15, 2019, when Canada defeated the United States 2–0 at BMO Field in Toronto.
-The following month, on November 15, the United States beat Canada 4–1 in Orlando.
-Since then, matches between the two have been very competitive.
-The United States defeated Canada 1–0 in a 2021 Gold Cup matchup in Kansas City.
-In 2022 World Cup qualifying, Canada earned a 1–1 draw in Nashville and defeated the United States 2–0 in Hamilton.
+With 42 matches played, the United States currently leads the series with 19 wins, 12 draws, and 11 losses, outscoring the Canadians 66–47.

+Canada has qualified for two FIFA World Cups while the U.S. has qualified for 11.
+Until recently, Canada was not seen as a competitive rival by a number of American fans as it had not beaten the United States in a 34-year stretch.
+That streak was snapped on October 15, 2019, when Canada defeated the United States 2–0 at BMO Field.
+One month later, on November 15, the United States beat Canada 4–1 in Orlando, Florida, and defeated the same opponent 1–0 in the 2021 CONCACAF Gold Cup in Kansas City, Kansas.
+In 2022 World Cup qualifying, Canada earned a 1–1 draw in Nashville, Tennessee and defeated the United States 2–0 in Hamilton, Ontario.

+On June 18, 2023, the United States defeated Canada 2–0 in the 2022–23 CONCACAF Nations League final in Las Vegas, Nevada, marking the first time the two nations faced each other in the final of a major CONCACAF tournament.
+Three weeks later, the U.S. eliminated Canada 3–2 on penalties in the 2023 CONCACAF Gold Cup quarter-final.

 Stadiums

-During 2022 FIFA World Cup qualifying, Canada used BMO Field in Toronto, Commonwealth Stadium in Edmonton, and Tim Hortons Field in Hamilton.
 BMO Field is Canada's largest natural turf stadium, followed by Saputo Stadium, in Montreal.
 Canada played their 2018 FIFA World Cup qualifiers at BC Place in Vancouver.
+During 2022 FIFA World Cup qualifying, Canada used BMO Field in Toronto, Commonwealth Stadium in Edmonton, and Tim Hortons Field in Hamilton.
+Due to travel restrictions during the COVID-19 pandemic, Canada played their home games for the first and second rounds of 2022 World Cup qualifying in stadiums in the United States.

 Results and fixtures

-The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.
+The following is a list of match results in the last twelve months, as well as any future matches that have been scheduled.